 Transcendental meditation is a technique to detach oneself from anxiety while promoting self-realization through relaxation and focus.

-To learn a little bit more about transcendental meditation for beginners, we tapped Chandresh Bhardwaj, a spiritual advisor, senior meditation teacher at The DEN Meditation in Los Angeles, and author of Break the Norms to fill us in on everything we’ve always wanted to know about mantra and TM.
+To learn a little bit more about transcendental meditation for beginners, we tapped Chandresh Bhardwaj, a spiritual advisor, senior meditation teacher at The DEN Meditation in Los Angeles, and author of Break the Norms to fill us in on everything we’ve always wanted to know about mantras and TM.

 Meet the Expert